London is an Accessible City.

 - Yourtaxi.london • 519-432-2222

 Accessible Vehicle Rental

-The Bennett family has been in the automotive business for over 50 years offering a great variety of rental vehicles including wheelchair vans, 12 to 15 passenger vehicle, minivans, and high end cars and SUV’s.
+The Bennett family has been in the automotive business for over 50 years offering a great variety of rental vehicles including wheelchair vans, 12 to 15 passenger vehicles, minivans, and high-end cars and SUV’s.
 They take pride in making your travels more memorable, safer, affordable, and reliable.
 Visit www.bennetttruckrentals.com for more information or call 519-455-8296 (East London location) or 519-473-0064 (West London location).